 Furnaces and boilers can be retrofitted to increase their efficiency.
 These upgrades improve the safety and efficiency of otherwise sound, older systems.
 The costs of retrofits should be carefully weighed against the cost of a new boiler or furnace, especially if a replacement is likely within a few years.
 If you choose to replace your gas heating system, you’ll have the opportunity to install equipment that incorporates the most energy-efficient heating technologies available.

 Retrofitting options that can improve a system’s energy efficiency include installing programmable thermostats, upgrading ductwork in forced-air systems, and adding zone control for hot-water systems.

 Replacing Your Furnace or Boiler

-Energy efficiency upgrades and new high-efficiency heating system can cut fuel bills and pollution output in half.
+Energy efficiency upgrades and a new high-efficiency heating system can cut fuel bills and pollution output in half.
 Modern conventional heating systems can achieve efficiencies as high as 97%, converting nearly all the fuel to useful heat for your home while older furnace and boiler systems have efficiencies in the range of 56%–70%.
-Upgrading a furnace or boiler from 56% to 90% efficiency in an average cold-climate house will save 1.5 tons of carbon dioxide emissions each year with gas fuel, or 2.5 tons with with oil fuel.
+Upgrading a furnace or boiler from 56% to 90% efficiency in an average cold-climate house will save 1.5 tons of carbon dioxide emissions each year with gas fuel, or 2.5 tons with oil fuel.